 The diagram below depicts how technology has transformed the travel and hospitality industry so rapidly.

-According to a recent study by Google Travel study, 74% of travelers plan their trips on the internet, while only 13% still use travel agencies to prepare them.
+According to a recent survey by Google Travel study, 74% of travelers plan their trips on the internet, while only 13% still use travel agencies to prepare them.
 Taking these statistics into consideration, it is inevitable that the experience over these digital channels is indispensable to ensuring the highest level of customer experience.
-A traveler's holiday experiences begin the minute they decide to explore a destination and hook onto a travel planning website for research to the time they land on their destination–and this involves multiple digital channels and platforms.
+A traveler’s holiday experiences begin the minute they decide to explore a destination and hook onto a travel planning website for research to the time they land at their destination–and this involves multiple digital channels and platforms.